Jinn (2018 film): Critical reception

-Jinn received positive critical reception.
-It holds a 95% "Fresh" rating on Rotten Tomatoes and a 75/100 score on review aggregator Metacritic.
+assigned the film a score of 75 out of 100 based on 9 critics, indicating "generally favorable" reviews.
 Reviewing for The A.V.
 Club, Katie Rife stated, "It presents Islam, a religion too often demonized in Western media, as a compassionate faith, and the women who practice it as independent and strong."
 In a review for Variety, Amy Nicholson wrote, "Jinn” is the rare coming-of-age story that doesn't simply pat kids on the head and tell them they just need to love themselves.
 Instead, Mu’min holds her characters accountable for the way they discombobulate each other's lives, while giving them the space to do better, if they can figure out what better is."
 The New York Times selected the film as a Critic's Pick.